soloeinsteinmit/right_housing/docs/right-housing-website-content.md

 - **Willingness to Follow Rules**: This includes attending house meetings, observing a curfew, and completing household chores.
 - **Financial Ability**: Sober living homes charge fees for room and board, and individuals may need to demonstrate the financial ability to cover these costs or have a stable source of income.
 - **Admission Process**: Admission interviews or intake assessments are common to ensure that the individual is a good fit for the program.

+Our case management services are designed to provide comprehensive support throughout your recovery journey.
+We're here to help you navigate challenges and celebrate successes along the way.

+Our case managers work closely with residents to provide individualized support and connect them to various resources, addressing their physical, emotional, social, and financial needs.